AnkitYande/TwitterCopy/README.md

 and the following in the backend directory:
 ### `nodemon server`

-Frontend viewable at: https://ankityande.github.io/TwitterCopy/ (backend not connected)
+Frontend viewable at: https://ankityande.github.io/TwitterCopy/ (backend not connected, can be used if backend server is running locally on localhost:5000)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).